Our perspective

 Intellectual property

-Position of smallholders
+Position of smallholder farmers

 Biodiversity